big-andy-coates/populace/README.md

 To see a full list of tasks available run:
 > `gradlew tasks`

-### Howto: Create IntelliJ project files
+### How to: Create Intellij project files
-Gradle includes a task that creates all files required to develop populace in IntelliJ.
+Gradle includes a task that creates all files required to develop populace in Intellij.
 Run the following command:
 > `gradlew idea`

 Then import the project into your workspace or open the root populace.ipr project file.

-### Howto: Create Eclipse project files
+### How to: Create Eclipse project files
 Gradle includes a task that creates all files required to develop populace in Eclipse.
 Run the following command:
-> `gradlew ecplise`
+> `gradlew eclipse`

 Then import the project into your workspace.